Tools

 What are audience segmentation tools?

-Audience segmentation tools are software platforms that help marketers divide their audience into groups based on shared characteristics — demographics, behavior, firmographics, or lifecycle stage — to personalize messaging and campaigns.
+Audience segmentation tools divide an audience into groups based on shared characteristics — demographics, behavior, firmographics, or lifecycle stage — to personalize messaging and campaigns.
+In B2B SaaS they ingest data from CRMs, product analytics, and CDPs to build dynamic segments that update automatically as user behavior changes.

 What is the best audience segmentation tool for B2B SaaS?